aosabook/500lines/ci/chapter.rst

 ````

-The `redistribute` function is used to dispatch any of those commit IDs logged in 'pending commits'.
+The `redistribute` function is used to dispatch the commit IDs logged in `pending_commits`.
 When `redistribute` runs, it checks if there are any commit IDs in `pending_commits`.
 If so, it calls the `dispatch_tests` function with the commit ID.

 ````python
     def redistribute(server):